 When to apply

 It’s basically a week-long celebration of apprenticeships.
-There are events and workshops up and down the country, aimed at current apprentices, and young people considering the apprenticeship path.
+There are events and workshops up and down the country, hosted by some of the BEST apprenticeship employers in Scotland.
+It’s all aimed at current apprentices, and young people considering the apprenticeship path.

 Scottish Apprenticeship Week 2023 is sponsored by Accenture, a leading global professional services company helping over 9,000 clients across key areas including strategy & consulting and technology.